Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/3_azure_ai_search.md

 storage_account_name=<storage-account-name>
 ```

-Lastly, create a storage account container from where Azuer AI Search will be pulling the prepaired data from.
+Finally, create a storage account container that will serve as the source for Azure AI Search to retrieve the prepared data.
+This container will store the data that Azure AI Search will process during its operations.

 {{< copycode lang="bash" >}}
 # Get storage account key for authorization